donomii/ensemblekv/README.md

 ## Common Interface

-All stores implement the `KvLike` interface:
+All stores, including the ensemble and backend stores, implement the `KvLike` interface:

 ```go
 type KvLike interface {